the most popular questions

 A:Possibly, if accepted we would seek the return of title to your name and/or monetary damages for wrongful foreclosure.

-Q: If I have an investment property or multiple properties, does a lawsuit still apply to me ?
+Q: If I have an investment property or multiple properties, does a lawsuit or modification still apply to me ?

-A: Yes, lawsuit could apply to residential properties whether investment or owner occupied.
+A: Yes, lawsuit or modification could apply to residential properties whether investment or owner occupied.

-Q: Who is the legal counsel litigating our case ?
+Q: Who is the legal counsel working on our case ?

-Q:Can I stop paying the mortgage after becoming a client or plaintiff ?
+Q:Can I stop paying the mortgage after becoming a client ?

 A:Client should continue paying mortgage if they are able to unless the bank will not accept payments or a stay of payments is issued by the court.

-A:When lenders are sued they often will not foreclose because of the California homeowner Bill of Rights.
+A:Lenders will often not foreclose due to the dual tracking laws.
 This is due to the potential liability.
 However again we cannot unequivocally state or guarantee that a lenderlawsuit will stop a foreclosure sale date.

 Q:How long do you foresee a case lasting ?

-A:Estimating duration of litigation is always uncertain.
+A:Estimating duration of litigation or modification is always uncertain.
 Our firm always looks towards the quickest settlement possible.

 Q: If a client has applied for loan modification or has previously received a loan modification, are they still eligible for the lawsuit process ?